HeidiHarmony/readme-maker/README-demoanswers.md

 ### About

-DRAGON is here to help your child show off their skils of an artist!
+DRAGON is here to help you show off your skils of an artist!
 Follow along with my simple step-by-step instructions.
 I make drawing FUN!
 If you know your letters S and V and what a few body parts look like, you'll have a dragon in no time!

 ### Features